wolfemd/GenomicSelectionManual/docs/04-prep_genos.md

 The counted allele in the dosage matrix, which will be used downstream to construct kinship matrices and estimate marker effects, should be the ALT allele.
 This will ensure a match to the haplotype matrix, where a "1" indicates the presence of the ALT allele.

+The BreedBase system currently (as of Jan.
+2022) gives dosages that count the REF allele and we need to fix this.

 Here's my tidyverse-based approach, using `group_by()` plus `summarise()` to sum the two haplotypes for each individual across all loci.